 Professor Autumn Quezada-Grant (History) and Professor Kerri Warren (Biology) partner together in a course classed Social Justice in Central America that looks at issues of social justice revolving around public health.
 We take students from the classroom into the real world as we study the history of countries like El Salvador and then work in a small community in their local clinic.
 This class-for-credit grew out of a club experience.
 For a few years now the FIMRC club traveled with sponsors to FIMRC sites, this year Dr. Quezada-Grant and Dr. Warren made this volunteer experience a credit-bearing opportunity for students in public health and history.

-Professor Autumn Quezada-Grant (History) and Professor Paola Prado (Journalism) are partnering together to teach two courses in the Dominican Republic devoted to the study and presenation of social justice in the Winter session of 2015.
+Professor Autumn Quezada-Grant (History) and Professor Paola Prado (Journalism) are partnering together to teach two courses in the Dominican Republic devoted to the study and presenation of social justice.
 In this study abroad program, students will come face to face with the challenge of economic disparities and quesitons of social equity as students are pushed out of the classroom so as to apply theory to practice in examining the social realities in the Dominican Republic.
 Students work on a number of applied projects where they interview and engage with community members.
 Part of the learning experience for our students is that they understand how to interact with others outside of their own culture and community in a sociall just manner.
 In the Journalism course (Dr. Paola Prado), the group will explore and practice newsgathering and reporting, while in the History course (Dr. Autumn Quezada-Grant) students will study the historical and cultural dimensions of social justice in the island of Hispaniola.